tcarland/kdc-ansible/README.md

 $ ./bin/kdc-install.sh [inventory_name]
 ```

-or the equivalent ansible command:
+Which is equivalent to the ansible command:
 ```
 $ ansible-playbook -i inventory/${gcp_env} kdc-site.yml
 ```